smanaton/pulse/README.md

 Follow the prompts to create a new Convex project and connect it to your application.

-Then, set required Convex auth environment variables (Convex reads these from its own environment, not .env files):
+Then, set required Convex auth environment variables from the backend folder (Convex reads these from its own environment, not .env files):

 ```bash
 cd packages/backend